Thraetaona/legacy-programs/README.txt

 [day_counter.sb]: This program counted the number of your elapsed days,
     given your date of birth.
-Interestingly, I had written it with quite a robust input validation system, and it also factors leap years and variable month lengths into account.
+Interestingly, I had written it with quite a robust input validation system, and it also factors leap years, variable month lengths, and future days (!) into account.